liavt/Jumbo-Engine/README.md

 * It is very Swing-like.

 How fast is it?
 * It is hardware accelerated, so it may vary from system to system.
-Locked at 60 FPS, using the default renderer, the engine was able to render 10,000 entities at once, only using up 5% of my Intel i7.

 Documentation?
 * Very little.
 However, we are slowly adding that.